SFA plays Abilene Christian, seeks 20th win of season | Federal News Network

 Huntsville, Texas; Saturday, 5 p.m.
 EST

-BOTTOM LINE: SFA will try to earn its 20th victory of the season when the ‘Jacks face the Abilene Christian Wildcats.
+BOTTOM LINE: SFA will aim for its 20th win of the season when the ‘Jacks take on the Abilene Christian Wildcats.

-The ‘Jacks are 12-3 in home games.
-SFA is 2-0 in games decided by less than 4 points.
+The Wildcats are 9-6 in conference games.
+Abilene Christian averages 77.7 points while outscoring opponents by 11.5 points per game.

-The teams square off for the second time in conference play this season.
-The ‘Jacks won the last matchup 64-58 on Jan.
-7. Gavin Kensmil scored 13 points points to help lead the ‘Jacks to the win.
+The teams meet for the second time in conference play this season.
+The ‘Jacks won 64-58 in the last matchup on Jan.
+7. Gavin Kensmil led the ‘Jacks with 13 points, and Coryon Mason led the Wildcats with 12 points.

 TOP PERFORMERS: Kensmil is averaging 16.1 points and 6.7 rebounds for the ‘Jacks.
-Calvin Solomon is averaging 11.1 points over the last 10 games for SFA.
+Solomon is averaging 11.1 points, 6.5 rebounds, 2.2 steals and 1.6 blocks over the last 10 games for SFA.

 Damien Daniels is averaging 6.3 points, 3.6 assists and 1.9 steals for the Wildcats.
-Coryon Mason is averaging 13 points over the past 10 games for Abilene Christian.
+Mason is averaging 13.0 points and 2.5 rebounds while shooting 44.2% over the past 10 games for Abilene Christian.

 LAST 10 GAMES: ‘Jacks: 8-2, averaging 73.9 points, 33.7 rebounds, 15.2 assists, 9.9 steals and 3.6 blocks per game while shooting 47.3% from the field.
 Their opponents have averaged 63.1 points per game.